zaina1405/portfolio/README.md

-# portfolio
+# portfolio website
-This is version 1 of my Portfolio Website
+This is my Portfolio website.
+Currently, I am hosting it through GitHub, but I will soon purchase a domain.
+Programmed in HTML